Last Updated: October 12, 2022

 If you are looking for Riesling to go with vegetarian paella, we recommend Dr. Loosen Riesling.
 It is a fruity and refreshing wine, making it a great pick if you are enjoying your paella on a hot day.
 The wine has a mix of peach, apricot, and melon flavors.

 Taste Test: Perfecto y muy delicioso!
 We cannot contain any further our voraciousness.
 Just chew along with us to our very Italian topic and enjoy its contents.
-Velocemente! -- Carbonara Wine Pairing: When Pasta And Liquor Get Together.
+Velocemente! -- Carbonara Wine Pairing.

 Frequently Asked Questions